-This is the eighth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
-Although the results were broadly comparable with those of previous years (RT06 and RT07) there is a noticeable decrease in the level of agreement between participating laboratories and the AQC.
-As per last year's suggestions an increased number of cryptic and taxonomically challenging species were included in the test.
-Such genera included Gelidium, Ulothrix and Ceramium which can be difficult to identify to species level.
-These genera require an increased depth of knowledge on the cellular attributes and other characteristics, which can be remarkably similar between species.
+This is the tenth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
+Although the results were broadly comparable with those of previous years (RT08 and RT09) there is a noticeable decrease in the level of agreement between participating laboratories and the AQC.
+As per previous years the test included a number of cryptic and taxonomically challenging species as well as those considered more common.
+Such genera included Ulva sp. and Hincksia sp. which are notoriously difficult to identify to species level.
+Mesogloia vermiculata can also been easily misidentified due to confusions with other morphologically similar species such as Liebmannia sp. and in general it is very difficult to tell these species apart from each other.
+These genera require an increased depth of knowledge on the cellular attributes, which can be remarkably similar between species, as well as other characteristics, such as overall texture, which can be used to separate such species.
 As intended by the scheme these tests aim to challenge participants and assist with training by stimulating the use of various keys and increasing familiarity with taxonomic terminology.
 Further, it allows problem taxa to be identified stimulating areas for inclusion in workshops, and targeting such taxa within future exercises.
 Photographs used within the ring tests may be retained within the participating laboratories for future reference, with some descriptions allowing the comparison of taxonomically similar species.

-No laboratory or individual managed to identify all species and genera correctly and there were only 8 species (40%) for which all laboratories were successful in their identification (Table 1 and Figure 1).
-The most problematic species was Boergeseniella thuyoides which may be considered relatively difficult to identify due to the occurrence of morphologically similar species.
+No one participant managed to identify all species and genera correctly and there were only 9 species for which all laboratories were successful in their identification (Table 2 and Figure 1).
+The most problematic species were Mesogloia vermiculata and Colpomenia peregrina which may be considered relatively difficult to identify due to the occurrence of morphologically similar species such as Liebmannia sp. and Leathesia difformis, respectively.
 Those characteristics which are considered more specific and may be used to distinguish such species were detailed within the Bulletin.
-Although the largest portion of incorrect identifications could be attributed to a few species, there was equally a high number of species for which at least one laboratory identified incorrectly; however, there were no specimens which were not identified successfully by at least one laboratory.
+With an increased number of species with misidentification it could be concluded that this test was slightly more difficult than previous tests so has little reflection on the level of competency of the participants since the pass rate was lower across all participants.